 At this point you're probably in the instructions page, which is now far more detailed than it was when the images were released, lucky you.
 They are relatively easy to follow but I'll write the last few commands required to use the image here anyway.

-To connect to the database using Oracle's sqlplus client:
+To connect to the database using Oracle's sqlplus client, use the following command:

 - Setting the